Cosma Home > 3D Gallery

 The next phase of development for visual interfaces to this site will require adopting an authoring tool or platform capable of supporting interactive 3D/360° worlds in a standard browser without plugins (i.e. WebVR).

 An experiment has actually already been done to implement an interface in Unity 3D, and here’s a video of that demo.
 The jury remains out about whether or not Unity 3D will be the next platform for Cosma’s visual interface.

-Finally, Knowledge Places are actually just the latest generation of experiments with creating 3D visual interfaces to interactive and 3D content.
-The first generation of experiments were created using Apple’s HyperCard back in the 1980s.
+The above examples are just the latest generation of Dr. Mary Hopper’s experiments with creating 3D interfaces to traditional, interactive and 3D content.
+The first generation of experiments were in Apple’s HyperCard back in the 1980s.